 Welcome to KM Community Education

-communityedregistrationto register for the current course offerings online.
+communityedregistration to register for current course offerings online.

 Each family will need to create an account prior to registering and then all future Community Education registrations can be made using that login information.
 To create an account:

 Click Login in the upper right of the screen.

 Enter all required information using a Parent/Guardian name and make note of your password for future registrations.
 When registering for classes you will be prompted to select yourself or add a child to your account for course participation.

 Kettle Moraine Community Education helps bring community members together to identify and link community needs and resources in a manner that helps people to help themselves raise the quality of life in their communities.